 Dr. Brown is a licensed clinical psychologist and maternal mental health advocate.
 She counsels individuals on fertility and family planning, pregnancy, childbirth, postpartum health, and work-life balance.

 Dr. Brown has specialized training in the treatment of trauma and reproductive psychology.
-She has presented at national conferences and to general audiences on the topics of prenatal and postpartum mental health, gender identity, countertransference, and suicide prevention.
+She received her PMH-C from Postpartum Support International in 2019.
+Dr. Brown has presented at national conferences and to general audiences on the topics of perinatal mental health, fertility and pregnancy loss, gender identity, countertransference, and suicide prevention.

-Dr. Brown is Chair of the First Connections Advisory Board in Acton, MA, and Co-chair of Postpartum Support International - Massachusetts.
+Dr. Brown is the past President of Postpartum Support International - Massachusetts and she continues to serve on the PSI-MA Board of Directors.
+She also serves on the Massachusetts Advisory Council for the Evaluating Lifelines4Moms study with the Patient-Centered Outcomes Research Institute.
 She has written for The Feminist Psychologist and contributed to the Expectful podcast on topics related to motherhood and parenting.
-She is also the co-creator of YoMa, a yoga workshop for postnatal women.

 Founder of Concord Therapy LLC